GarrettMcNeill2/training_project/notes.md

 implemented, we're sticking with the bone-headed move of "checking in 10000+ additions and 12 binaries when we install an addon."
 I hope you don't mind.

+## UI
+Make sure to use smarter textures for the ui.
+Try tiling them all and using an Atlas texture in editor. :D